-One of the subsidiary companies [Tamdeen Investment Company - KPSC] manages investment portfolios for third parties which had a net book value of KD198,063 thousand at 31 December 2016 (2015: KD380,490 thousand) including KD152,802 thousand (2015: KD309,189 thousand) related to portfolios for related parties (Note 27).
+One of the subsidiary companies [Tamdeen Investment Company - KPSC] manages investment portfolios for third parties which had a net book value of KD209,332 thousand at 31 December 2017 (2016: KD198,063 thousand) including KD157,735 thousand (2016: KD152,802 thousand) related to portfolios for related parties (Note 27).
 These balances are not included in the consolidated statement of financial position.

-30- SUMMARY OF FINANCIAL ASSETS AND LIABILITIES BY CATEGORY AND FAIR VALUE MEASUREMENT

-30-1 CATEGORIES OF FINANCIAL ASSETS AND LIABILITIES
+30- SUMMARY OF FINANCIAL ASSETS AND LIABILITIES BY CATEGORY AND FAIR VALUE MEASUREMENT 30-1 CATEGORIES OF FINANCIAL ASSETS AND LIABILITIES position may also be categorized as follows:

-The carrying amounts of the Group's financial assets and liabilities as stated in the consolidated statement of financial position may also be categorized as follows:

-31 Dec.
-2016 KD'000 31 Dec.
-2015 KD'000

 Financial assets

 Financial assets at amortised cost:

-- Accounts receivable and other debit balances (excluding prepaid expenses) 14,917 18,422
+- Accounts receivable and other debit balances

-- Cash and cash equivalents 21,410 12,855
+- Cash and cash equivalents

-36,327 31,277

-Investments at fair value through profit or loss:

-- At fair value 688 703
+Investments at fair value through profit or loss - At fair value

-Available for sale investments :

--At fair value 124,412 126,865

--Carried at cost less impairment in value, if any 6,572 6,186
+Available for sale investments : -At fair value -Carried at cost less impairment in value, if any

-130,984 133,051

-Total financial assets 167,999 165,031
+Total financial assets

 Financial liabilities

 Financial liabilities at amortised cost:

-- Due to banks 6,846 8,279
+- Due to banks

-- Term loans 194,490 179,287
+- Term loans

-- Accounts payable and other credit balances 22,174 12,250
+- Accounts payable and other credit balances

-- Refundable rental deposits 6,032 2,623
+- Refundable rental deposits

-Total financial liabilities 229,542 202,439
+- Total financial liabilities

-^{} It was not possible to reliably measure the fair value of available for sale investments amounting to KD6,572 thousand (2015: KD6,186 thousand) due to non availability of reliable method that could be used to determine the fair value of such investments, accordingly, these were stated at cost less impairment, if any.
+It was not possible to reliably measure the fair value of available for sale investments amounting to KD4,696 thousand (2016: KD6.572 thousand) due to non-availability of reliable method that could be used to determine the fair value of such investments, accordingly, these were stated at cost less impairment, if any.
 Management is not aware of any circumstances that would indicate any impairment/further impairment, in the value of these investments as of the reporting date.